-Applying for and receiving spousal benefits is a great way to boost your one social security monthly benefit — sometimes by as much as $800.
+Applying for and receiving spousal benefits is a great way to boost your own Social Security monthly benefit — sometimes by as much as $800.
 Even if you never worked, under Social Security you could be eligible for benefits if you are at least 62 years of age and your spouse/ex-spouse has already claimed retirement benefits.

 Documents that will be needed to apply will include:

-- Final divorce decree, if applying as a divorced spouse; and
+- Final divorce decree, if applying as a divorced spouse

-It’s important to note that the Social Security Administration accepts photocopies of W-2 forms, self-employment tax returns or medical documents but will accept only original copies of most other documents like your birth certificate, marriage certificate etc. Original documents will always be returned to you.
+It’s important to note that the Social Security Administration accepts photocopies of W-2 forms, self-employment tax returns or medical documents but will accept only original copies of most other documents, like your birth certificate and marriage certificate.
+Original documents will always be returned to you.

-Even if you do not have all of the documents listed above, the SSA states that you should still apply as they can assist in helping you obtain whatever documents you are missing.
+Even if you do not have all of the documents listed above, the SSA states that you should still apply.
+They can assist in helping you obtain whatever documents you are missing.

 You will also be asked to provide personal information such as the number of children you have and their ages, your military status, your citizenship status and work history, among other items.

-You can also still apply for and receive spousal benefits even if you are divorced.
-If you are divorced, your marriage must have lasted one or more years in order for you to be eligible to receive benefits on their record.
+You can apply for and receive spousal benefits even if you are divorced.
+If you are divorced, your marriage must have lasted ten or more years in order for you to be eligible to receive benefits on your ex-spouse’s record.
 You personally must also not be re-married, as then you would have to file for benefits under your new spouse.
 You are eligible to receive benefits under your ex-spouse if the benefit you are entitled to receive on your own work is less than the benefit you would receive under your ex-spouse.

 More From GOBankingRates